Come take a Virtual Tour of the Golden Horseshoe Inn!

 Let’s go upstairs the the second floor, where the dressing rooms are located…

-This is dressing room #2.
 A comfy and pretty spot to prepare in.
 (Fun side note: This room is my favorite color!
 I have painted all the doors in my own house this color! ) This suite has it’s own private restroom (not pictured).
 The large armoire is our “Emergency Cupboard” and is full of things to make your day easier, like Lint Rollers, Shout Wipes, Combs, Mouthwash, Safety Pins, a sewing kit and all sorts of other things that you might not know you’ll need…

-And this is dressing room #1
+And pictured below is dressing room #1

 Another pretty spot to get ready!
 This suite also has it’s own private restroom (not pictured).
 Full length mirror, gown steamer, and its own Emergency Cupboard full of things to make your day run smoothly.
 You have no idea how many groomsmen we’ve sewn into their pants! (something about getting lively on the dance floor and rental pants just doesn’t mix – we’ve seen our fair share of ripped seams lol!)

 The front of the building is the perfect place for a picture of your Porsche…if you have one 🙂 This groom was a professional Poker Player…how cool is that!